vanillapixel/channable/README.md

 - **Favourite channels selection feature**.
 Clickable star icon to add the channel to the favourites.
 Favourite channels are displayed first in the list _(ignoring alphabetic sorting)_
 - **Loading icon during the typing** in the search term filter (or API call if remote), returning an error if the loading times out or fails
-- **Pagination with soft and hard previous/next buttons**.
-The soft previous/next button selects the very previous/next page.
-Hard previous/next buttons select the previous/next set of pages (refactor using useReducer)